View Nicholas Cantera's Obituary on delawareonline.com and share memories

 Nicholas Cantera

-Elkton, MD - Nicholas Cantera, age 97, of Elkton, MD, passed away Saturday, November 9, 2019.
+Elkton, MD - Nicholas Cantera, age 97, of Elkton, MD, and Jackson, NJ, passed away Saturday, November 9, 2019.
 Born in Wilmington, DE, on December 5, 1921, he was the son of the late Riziero and Luigina Genetti Cantera.

 Mr. Cantera was a U.S. Air Force veteran of World War II.
 Following his honorable discharge, Mr. Cantera worked for E.I. du Pont de Nemours & Co., Inc., while at the same time attending Drexel University and then transferring to University of Delaware in pursuit of an engineering degree.
 He was a member of the honorary engineering fraternity Tau Beta Pi, and ultimately graduated with a bachelor's degree in Mechanical Engineering in 1951.
 Upon graduation, he continued to work for the DuPont Company until his retirement in 1982.